-Students acquire and demonstrate knowledge of basic principles of pharmacology applied to the nursing role in administering medications.
-Learners identify nursing roles and responsibilities in caring for clients receiving pain medications, hypoglycemic agents, drugs affecting the cardiovascular system, anticoagulants, and medications used to treat GI disorders.
-Prerequisite: Admission to the nursing program and completion of NUR 101 with a "C" grade or better; MTH 65 or MTH 95 or higher with a "C" grade or better.
+Students acquire and demonstrate knowledge of pharmacology and the role of the nurse in administrating and monitoring use of medications and natural products to clients.
+Learners identify nursing roles and responsibilities in caring for clients receiving pain medications, hypoglycemic agents, drugs affecting the endocrine, respiratory, cardiovascular systems, and medications used to treat Gl disorders.
+Prerequisite: Admission to the nursing program and completion of NUR 101 with a C grade or higher; completion of MTH 65 or MTH 95 or higher with a C grade or higher.
 Corequisite: NUR 102.
-WINTER
+WINTER 2010, 2011 that they can apply to the nursing role.
+Students identify nursing roles and responsibilities in administering medications to treat selected conditions.
+Prerequisite: Completion of NUR 102 and NUR 112 with a C grade or higher or instructor permission.
+Corequisite: NUR 103 or instructor permission.
+SPRING 2010, 2011